-Students who fail rotations may be required to appear before the Committee on Academic and Professional Standards and, at a minimum, will have to repeat the rotation.
+Students who fail rotations may be required to appear before the Committee on Academic and Professional Standards (CAPS) and, at a minimum, will have to repeat the rotation.

-All incompletes and failures in clinical rotations must be satisfactorily resolved before students are able to graduate.
+All incomplete failures in clinical rotations must be satisfactorily resolved before students can graduate.

-B. Procedures for Foot and Ankle Institute - Excused Absences, Personal Days and Makeup Sessions for Third- and Fourth-Year Students
+D. Procedures for Foot and Ankle Institute - Excused Absences, Personal Days and Makeup Sessions for Third- and Fourth-Year Students

-Permission for Personal Days and Excused Absences (other than sickness or death of immediate family members) must be received in writing by the Office of the Medical Director at least one week in advance.
+Permission via student clinical leave request form for Personal Days and Excused Absences (other than sickness or death of immediate family members) must be received in writing by the Office of the Medical Director at least one week in advance.
+Failure to do so in a timely fashion, may result in denial of request.

 Sickness and death in the immediate family will require written documentation.
-In the absence of the medical director, only the Associate Dean of Academic Affairs with input from designated departmental clinical faculty may give permission for personal days.
+In the absence of the Medical Director, only the Dean(s) with input from the designated departmental clinical faculty may give permission for personal days.

 III.
-Fourth Year Students - Externships1
+Fourth Year Students - Externships